albrat/alexa-avs-sample-app/README.md

 ---

 ## What's new?

+**December 8, 2016:**

+The AVS java sample app for Raspberry Pi has been updated for two changes:

+1. The sample app now supports GPIO triggers for use with the Conexant 2-Mic Development Kit for Amazon AVS.
+[Click here](../../wiki/Conexant2Mic-Raspberry-Pi) for step-by-step instructions.
+2. The sample app is now officially certified for media and music services.

+**October 6, 2016:**

 How is this different from the [last Amazon Alexa Pi project](https://github.com/alexa/alexa-avs-raspberry-pi/tree/79b7df7aaa4c5304446f59c0bd3ee2589b245115)?
 That's easy, two wake word engines are included with this project - [TrulyHandsFree](https://github.com/Sensory/alexa-rpi) from [Sensory](http://www.sensory.com/) and [Snowboy](https://github.com/Kitt-AI/snowboy) from  [KITT.AI](http://kitt.ai).
 When you're finished, you'll have a working voice-enabled AVS prototype.

 ---